kanboard/documentation/content/en/v1/dev/webhooks.md

 }
 ```

-All event payloads are in the following format:
+All event payloads follow this format:

 ```json
 {